Calatayud

 The town motto is Muy noble, leal, siempre augusta y fidelísima ciudad de Calatayud ("The very noble, loyal, always august and most faithful town of Calatayud").
-The first democratic elections after General Franco's regime were called for 15 June 1977.
+The first democratic elections after Francisco Franco's regime were called for 15 June 1977.
 In Calatayud they were held one day earlier than all the rest of Spain, in order to prepare for a visit there by King Juan Carlos I.

 Highways and railways

 The town is located by the Carretera Nacional N-II highway, the Autovía A-2 and the N-234, among other local roads.

 The AVE Madrid–Barcelona high-speed rail line, as well as the Renfe line from Madrid to Barcelona stop in Calatayud.

 History

 The city was founded on the site of a Celt-Iberian settlement by the Romans with the name Augusta Bilbilis and was the birthplace of the poet Martial in 40 CE.
 The site of the ruins of Augusta Bilbilis are approximately four kilometers to the north of the modern city of Calatayud.
 The modern town was founded by the Moors around the Ayyub castle, circa 716 CE.

 The name Calatayud came from the Arabic قلعة أيوب Qal‘at ’Ayyūb, "the qalat (fortress) of Ayyub".
 The ancient inhabitants of Bilbilis moved to the new site.
 Occupying a strategic placement between the central meseta of Spain and the Ebro valley, the city retained its importance in succeeding centuries.
 By the eleventh century a substantial Jewish community was present, surviving the reconquista until the expulsion of the Jews from Spain in 1492.
 Judaica texts from this era refer to Calatayud as קלע איוב, קלעה איוב, or קלעיה איוב (Qalʿah Ayuv, Qalʿ Ayuv, Qalʿiya Ayuv).
 The city was conquered from the Muslims by Alfonso I of Aragón in 1119.
 Many surviving examples of mudéjar church architecture show that the Moorish influence lived on.

 During the Peninsular Wars a notable siege of French-occupied Calatayud led to its capture by guerillas in 1811.
 The city was the capital of its own province in 1822–23, during the Trienio Liberal.